top of page

 Staff Training

-at your facility or training conference
+(At your facility or training conference)

 Let’s talk horse trails!
 Understanding the nuances and needs of recreational equestrian trail riders promotes safer trails with fewer conflicts, less maintenance, and more positive experiences.
 We start by traveling back in time (briefly) to explore the role of horses throughout history.
 Then, we will delve into the unique needs and challenges of horse and rider on trails; multi-use trail conflicts; volunteer standards and expectations; long and short-term maintenance and enforcement strategies.